Chapter 1 · System Design Fundamentals

 It's about where session state lives.

-It must be stateless — no per-user state in a server's local memory.
-Sessions go to a shared store (Redis), uploads to object storage.
-Then any request can hit any server and sticky sessions can't pin a user to a box that might die.
+It must be stateless: no information about a particular user sitting in one server's memory.
+Sessions move to a shared store like Redis, uploaded files move to object storage.
+Once that's true, any server can handle any request, and no user is tied to a machine that might die.

 Primary/replica replication scales reads — what bug does it introduce?